-These are the two profile types supported by Okta Universal Directory:
+These are the three profile types supported by Okta Universal Directory:

 The Okta user profile is comprised of base attributes and custom attributes.
 End users are people who use Okta to access applications and users are Okta administrators who use Okta to administer their org.

 Okta has defined 31 default base attributes for all users in an org.
 The only base attributes that you can modify or remove are First Name and Last Name.
 You can mark these attributes as required or optional for Okta sourced users.
 To import users with empty First Name and Last Name attributes, you must mark the attributes as optional in Okta, or the import fails.

 The default format for the Username attribute is an email address.
 You can use the Format Restriction control to change the default format or replace it with a specific set of allowable characters.